-Formetta and Feyen (2019)44 demonstrate declining global all-cause mortality and economic loss due to extreme weather events over the past four decades, with the greatest reductions in low-income countries, and with reductions correlated with wealth.
+Formetta and Feyen (2019)45 demonstrate declining global all-cause mortality and economic loss due to extreme weather events over the past four decades, with the greatest reductions in low-income countries, and with reductions correlated with wealth.
 (AR6 WG2 p 2435)

-The deterioration in the quality of IPCC reports, with time, is evident to anyone who has read all of them.
+Although the main body of the WG1 reports has arguably improved since AR4, other IPCC reports (and the WG1 SPM) have continued to deteriorate in quality and increase in bias with time, as is evident to anyone who has read all of them.
 The first report (FAR) in 1990 was a reasonably fair assessment of climate science at the time, but the subsequent reports have become more biased with each passing year.
 No honest assessment of AR6 would conclude it is fair and unbiased, quite the opposite.
-The problems seem to be worse in Working Group 2 than in the Working Group 1 report.
+The problems seem to be considerably worse in Working Group 2 than in the Working Group 1 report.